CBIIT/TULIP/README.md

 ## Software Setup

-To set up the Python environment needed to train and run this model:
+To set up the Python environment for TULIP:
 1. Install [conda](https://docs.conda.io/en/latest/) package manager.
 2. Clone this repository.
 3. Create the environment as shown below.